RaedMan/Trees-for-Public-Health/README.md

 The latest research by CRTI shows that Chicago has one of the smallest urban canopies of any big city in the US, at about 17% tree cover which is about 3.5 million trees.

-Just taking into account trees alone (without looking at climate change, air quality, health or sociodemographics), the Chicago community areas that would benefit the most include:
+Just taking into account trees alone (without looking at climate change, air quality, health or sociodemographics), the Chicago community area tree canopy is as follows:

 * Highest tree canopy
 1. Forest Glen 48.72%